Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ## Introduction

-To advance open scholarship in the humanities, it is important to make research outputs more accessible to other scholars and the general public.
+To advance open scholarship in the humanities, it is important to make research outputs more accessible to other scholars, as well as the general public.
 Creating a web-based interactive dashboard to visualize data results has become a popular method to achieve this goal.
 There are a wide range of examples, like [this project that tracks social media data](https://portal.research.lu.se/en/publications/stancexplore-visualization-for-the-interactive-exploration-of-sta), [a study that recreates W. E. B. Du Bois' study of black residents in Philadelphia](http://digitalhumanities.org/dhq/vol/16/2/000609/000609.html), and [a project that visualizes the narrative structure in William Faulkner's work](http://digitalhumanities.org/dhq/vol/15/2/000548/000548.html).

-Unlike static graphs, interactive dashboards allow readers to explore patterns in the data based on their specific interests by filtering, sorting, or changing data views.
+Unlike static graphs, interactive dashboards allow readers to explore patterns in the data based on their specific interests by filtering, sorting, or changing views.
 Features like hover-over tooltips can also provide additional information without cluttering the main display.
-This lesson will walk you through the process of creating interactive dashboards based on publicly available datasets using the open-source [Dash library in Python](https://dash.plotly.com/introduction).
-Here is an example of the kind of data visualization dashboard that can be created by Dash[^1]:
+This lesson will walk you through the process of creating interactive dashboards based on publicly available datasets, using the open-source [Dash library in Python](https://dash.plotly.com/introduction).
+Here is an example of the kind of data visualization dashboard that can be created with Dash[^1]:

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-01.png" alt="A screenshot showing what kind of dashboard can be created by Dash." caption="Figure 1.
-Example of interactive data visualization dashboard created by Dash." %}
+Example of interactive data visualization dashboard created with Dash." %}

-Figure 1 shows a dashboard that illustrates the gender pay gaps in the businesses and organizations in Ireland.
-On the left, the interactive features include a radio button to switch between Year 2023 and Year 2022, and a dropdown menu to select a company.The data and the bar graph in the main panel will change depending on the year and company chosen by the user.
+Figure 1 shows a dashboard that illustrates the gender pay gaps in Irish businesses and organizations.
+On the left, the interactive features include a radio button to switch between 2023 and 2022, and a dropdown menu to select a company.
+The data and the bar graph in the main panel will change depending on the year and company chosen by the user.

 This lesson will show you how to use Dash to create an interactive data dashboard of this kind.

 For demonstration, this lesson is guided by a contemporary case study in the field of media and communication studies.
-This case study asks: "How do U.S. television stations cover the war in Ukraine?"
-The dataset used is a publicly available dataset of transcription texts from television news.
-To further demonstrate the range of applications available with web-based dashboards, this lesson also extends the case study by looking at another example with a historical focus.
+This case study asks: 'How do U.S. television stations cover the war in Ukraine?'
+The dataset used is a publicly available dataset of transcription texts from U.S. television news.
+To further demonstrate the range of applications available with web-based dashboards, this lesson also runs through a second case study, using an example with a historical focus.

 The approach taken by this lesson can be applied to a wide range of digital humanities projects which retrieve data from a publicly available source, process and analyze the data, and visualize the research outputs in an interactive manner.
 In addition, this lesson also shows how to deploy a dashboard via a free (freemium) web service, which helps to make similar dashboards widely and easily accessible.
 While this _Programming Historian_ lesson uses Python, you may also be interested in [Making an Interactive Web Application with R and Shiny](https://programminghistorian.org/en/lessons/shiny-leaflet-newspaper-map-tutorial).

-## Lesson Goals
+### Lesson Goals

-In this lesson you will learn how to use Python to:
+In this lesson, you will learn how to use Python to:
   * Retrieve data using an [Application Programming Interface (API)](https://en.wikipedia.org/wiki/API)
   * Create the dashboard frontend (how it looks)
   * Create the dashboard backend (how users interact with it)
   * Deploy the dashboard onto the web for free

-We'll also touch on other essential steps such as installing necessary libraries, setting up a [virtual environment](https://docs.python.org/3/library/venv.html#venv-def), and manipulating the downloaded data.
+We'll also work through other essential steps such as installing necessary libraries, setting up a [virtual environment](https://docs.python.org/3/library/venv.html#venv-def), and manipulating the downloaded data.
 The code to be executed in the command line will always start with the symbol `$`.

-## Case Study
+### Case Study

 The case study investigates how U.S. television stations have covered the current [war between Russia and Ukraine](https://en.wikipedia.org/wiki/Russo-Ukrainian_War).
-For example, we could compare the frequency of Ukraine-related keywords to Russia-related keywords employed by stations.
-We could also compare the amount of coverage between certain stations.
+For example, we could compare the frequency of Ukraine-related keywords to Russia-related keywords employed by different stations.
+We could also compare the amount of coverage of the war between certain stations.

 Mass communication studies have traditionally relied on quantitative Content Analysis (CA) methods.
 However, algorithmic text analysis (ATA) has also recently grown in popularity, due to the rising availability of large amounts of textual data.[^2] Both types of methods aim to infer meanings from text through classification or measurement.
 Whereas CA relies heavily on a carefully crafted codebook, built around research questions and verified by multiple human coders,[^3] [^4] ATA relies on computational methods like statistics and machine learning.
 You might have heard for example of [text mining](https://en.wikipedia.org/wiki/Text_mining), or [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing).[^5]

 In our case study, we will aim to discover patterns within a large amount of data.[^6] The approach used is situated somewhere in between CA and ATA.
 On the one hand, this approach only conducts [distant reading](https://en.wikipedia.org/wiki/Distant_reading), relying less on human coders (as is often required in CA).
-On the other hand, this approach only measures the manifest features of text (i.e., frequency) and does not involve any other types of algorithmic classification often seen in ATA.
+On the other hand, this approach only measures the manifest features of text (i.e. frequency) and does not involve any other types of algorithmic classification often seen in ATA.

 ### Dataset

 This lesson uses a free and open database from the Internet Archive's [Television Explorer](https://blog.archive.org/2016/12/20/new-research-tool-for-visualizing-two-million-hours-of-television-news/).
-This database tracks the amount of airtime U.S. television stations give to certain keywords, based on the closed captioning text.
+This database tracks the amount of airtime that U.S. television stations give to certain keywords, based on the closed captioning text.
 The data-retrieval tool is the [2.0 TV API](https://blog.gdeltproject.org/gdelt-2-0-television-api-debuts/) made available by the Global Database of Events, Language and Tone (GDELT).

-We will retrieve the data for the dashboard via the 2.0 TV API and use it to prepare a dataset like the one below:
+We will retrieve the data for the dashboard via the 2.0 TV API and use it to prepare a dataset like the one below, on which we will base the interactive dashboard.

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-02.png" alt="A screenshot showing what the processed dataset looks like.
 There are three columns: date collected, Series, and Value." caption="Figure 2.
 Screenshot of the processed dataset." %}

-In Figure 2, the **Value** column represents the daily percentage of airtime which mentions a certain keyword for a given station.
-This is the dataset on which we will base the interactive dashboard.

 ### Why Dash in Python?

 There are many alternative tools available for creating interactive dashboards – for example, those discussed in [this lesson on Shiny in R](https://programminghistorian.org/en/lessons/shiny-leaflet-newspaper-map-tutorial).
 Some options do not even require any coding, such as the proprietary software [Tableau](https://www.tableau.com/) or [ArcGIS](https://www.arcgis.com/index.html).

 The case for Python is that it is a widely used programming language.
-Python is flexible and powerful enough to process a dataset in its full life cycle (i.e. from data collection, to data analysis, and to data visualization).
+Python is flexible and powerful enough to process a dataset in its full life cycle (i.e. from data collection, through data analysis, and to data visualization).

 If you have already been using Python, the Dash library is a good option, as it is developed by [Plotly](https://plotly.com/), the go-to tool for data visualization in various programming languages including Python, R, and JavaScript.
 Dash provides an efficicient workflow for publishing an interactive visualization.

 As an alternative, you could use both Plotly and [Flask](https://flask.palletsprojects.com) (the web application framework underlying Dash) directly, but this requires deep knowledge of JavaScript and HTML.
 If you want to focus on data visualization rather than the technical details of web development, Dash is highly recommended.

-## Prepare for the Lesson
+## Preparatory Steps

 In this lesson, you will write code in a `.py` file stored in a folder on your local machine.
-You will then run this `.py` file in the command line to test your application (e.g. by running `$python YourFileName.py`).
+You will then run this `.py` file in the command line to test your application (e.g. by running `$python FILENAME.py`).
 Lastly, you will need to use GitHub to deploy your application.

 ## Prerequisites

   * Python 3 (3.7.13 or later).
 See [Mac Installation](https://programminghistorian.org/lessons/mac-installation), [Windows Installation](https://programminghistorian.org/lessons/windows-installation), or [Linux Installation](https://programminghistorian.org/lessons/linux-installation).
   * Command line.
 For introductions, see [Windows](https://programminghistorian.org/en/lessons/intro-to-powershell) and [macOS/Linux](https://programminghistorian.org/en/lessons/intro-to-bash).
   * A text editor to write Python code (e.g. [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/), [Visual Studio Code](https://code.visualstudio.com/)).